rkhanphdai26/ML-Project/README.md

 ## 1. Overview
 AMFI (Adaptive Multi-Modal Flood
-Inundation) by modeling a synchronous system for prediction of floods and accurate flood mapping from SAR imagery.
+Inundation Monitoring System) by modeling a synchronous system for prediction of floods and accurate flood mapping from SAR imagery.
 Through our experiments, we designed a model trained on Mekong dataset and synthetic sensor stream, and tested it on Bolivia samples,